- Urban Institute.

 - What are the ethical considerations in doing/using mathematics?
 Why should I think about them?

 There are many places to learn more about the social, political, and ethical implications of mathematical work.
 You can read, for example, the Just Mathematics Collective resources page, or the articles compiled here by the Cambridge Ethics in Mathematics Project.
-We find the article CAT(0) geometry, robots, and society, by Federico Ardila-Mantilla, and the book Weapons of Math Destruction, by Cathy O'Neil, particularly illuminating.
+We find the article CAT(0) geometry, robots, and society, by Federico Ardila-Mantilla, and the book Weapons of Math Destruction, by Cathy O'Neil, particularly illuminating.- I understand the problems with working for the surveillance state, or granting it legitimacy by benefiting from funding, but undergraduate research programs are competitive and many of them are NSA-funded.
+I have to take what I can get.

 We feel a lot of empathy for this type of concern, and we are working on expanding the above list of opportunities so that this concern becomes less of a problem.
 Right now, the list is indicative of the sort of thing that's out there, not exhaustive.
-You can contact us if you'd like to talk to someone about how to turn your specific interests into ethical, concrete career goals.
+You can contact us if you'd like to talk to someone about how to turn your specific interests into ethical, concrete career goals.- I understand the destructive practices one encounters in the finance sector, but I didn't create the world and I do have to live in it.
+I'll make a lot of money and use some of it to better the world by giving it away.

 The idea that one can work in an ethically-dubious field, become successful, and "pay the debt" through later philanthropy is an instance of effective altruism and is a typical way in which members of the professional class work through the cognitive dissonance that results from having used the advantages conferred by their education in a way that ignores the moral responsibilities those advantages generate.
-It does not, unfortunately, withstand straightforward scrutiny.
+It does not, unfortunately, withstand straightforward scrutiny.- I understand some of the problems with the police, but by working with them, I can help to improve their practices.
+I want to work within the system to improve it.

 The idea that one can positively change oppressive institutions from within often boils down to the belief that the problems with those institutions are the result of the malign intentions of individual bad actors.
 In reality, oppressive institutions are better understood systematically.
 They are governed by an internal logic, and are subject to institutional incentives, on a scale much larger than can usually be affected by individual decision-makers.
 (Maybe the best way to understand this is to work in a large bureaucracy.)
 Redesigning, abolishing, or replacing oppressive institutions is a political project rather than a realistic individual career goal.
 However, those political projects are made easier if individuals make the personal, moral decision to avoid devoting careers to the maintenance of oppressive systems.